arachne-framework/architecture/adr-003-config-implementation.md

    users to install anything else or run multiple processes just to get Arachne to work.
 3. The database must be serializable.
-It must be possible to write the entire configuration to disk, and then reconsititute it in the same exact state in a separate process.
+It must be possible to write the entire configuration to disk, and then reconstitute it in the same exact state in a separate process.
 4. Because modules build up the schema progressively, the schema must be inherently extensible.
 It should be possible for modules to